 Connected to the GlobalMentalHealth@Harvard Initiative, the program will be based at Harvard T. H. Chan School of Public Health which has many decades of experience in running executive learning initiatives.
 Collaboration will be established with other schools of the University including Harvard Medical School, the Harvard Global Health Institute, the John F Kennedy School of Government, Harvard Business School and the Harvard Advanced Learning Initiative, to benefit from faculty expertise at each school.

-- Two year program starting with a two week in house training at Harvard with the objective of providing essential knowledge in mental health and building skills in program implementation and leadership.
+- Two year program with the objective of providing essential knowledge in mental health and building skills in program implementation and leadership.

 - Individual Mentorship where each participant is matched with a senior professional from the Harvard faculty for mentorship beginning during the initial course and continuing for two years.